 Get a taste of Thailand’s famous- and fiery- Isaan cuisine.
 Spend four days in the north-eastern province exploring historic sites and sampling mouth-watering regional dishes.
 Dine at top tables, join a local family for a hands-on cooking class and sip delicious wine at Thailand’s first vineyard.

-Depart from Bangkok and drive through picturesque mountains to Korat, the gateway to Thailand’s northeast plateau.
-Largely agricultural, Korat is the largest province in northeast Thailand and its inhabitants have their own unique culture, architecture and cuisine.
+Depart from Bangkok and drive through the mountains to Korat, the gateway to Thailand’s northeast plateau.
+Largely agricultural, Korat is the largest province in northeastern Thailand, and its inhabitants have a unique culture, architecture, and cuisine.

-The first stop on the journey is at Prasat Hin Phimai, the largest sandstone Khmer temple complex in Thailand, which dates back to the Angkorian period when the Khmer Empire stretched across much of Southeast Asia, including Thailand.
-The sanctuary has been magnificently restored and preserved as a National Historical Park.
+The first stop on the journey is Prasat Hin Phimai, the largest sandstone Khmer temple complex in Thailand, dating back to the Angkorian period when the Khmer Empire stretched across the region.
+The sanctuary has been magnificently restored and is preserved as a National Historical Park.

-Then proceed to Korat Town for lunch and try the famous local version of pad Thai “pad mee Korat”, papaya salad and barbecued chicken.
+Then, proceed to Korat town for lunch.
+Guests should try the famous local version of Pad Thai, known as “Pad Mee Korat,” as well as papaya salad and barbecued chicken.

-Depart to Khao Yai in the afternoon.
-The area surrounding Khao Yai National Park offers the ideal climate for grapevine cultivation, and wine from Khao Yai is steadily gaining a global reputation.
+Depart for Khao Yai in the afternoon.
+The area surrounding Khao Yai National Park offers an ideal climate for grapevine cultivation, and wine from Khao Yai is gaining an international reputation.

-Explore one of the area’s vineyards in a wonderful tropical hillside setting, overlooking the Khao Yai Mountains, and enjoy a wine tasting session with a local expert to learn how the vintners there are able to cultivate Old World grapes in the tropical climate of Thailand.
+Explore one of the area’s vineyards, set in a beautiful tropical hillside overlooking the Khao Yai mountains, and enjoy a wine-tasting session with a local expert.

-In the evening, enjoy dinner at Lookkai Restaurant, a local fine-dining restaurant in Khao Yai.
+In the evening, enjoy dinner at Lookkai Restaurant, a local fine-dining establishment in Khao Yai.

 Inclusions: